vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/3.utility-statements/show-syntax.md

 `SHOW SNAPSHOTS` lists all the snapshots.

 `SHOW CHARSET` displays the available character sets.
+Currently available types are: utf8 and utf8mb4.

 `SHOW COLLATION` lists the display collations for a character set.
+Currently available types are: utf8_bin, utf8_general_ci, utf8mb4_bin and utf8mb4_general_ci.

 ## Example